Skip to main content

 -w /usr/sbin -p wa -k privileged-bins

-# Track changes to essential system config
+# Track essential system config changes

 -w /etc/passwd -p wa -k passwd_changes